There are certain health issues in dachshunds that you need to be aware of if you plan on owning or adopting a dachshund.

 The good thing is that Cushing’s disease can be treatable with medications, so your dachshund can have a healthy and long life span.

-Did you know that the dachshund is one of the top 10 breeds with the highest rate of obesity?
-Source: Banfield Pet Hospital
+Did you know that the dachshund is one of the top 10 breeds with the highest rate of obesity according to the Banfield Pet Hospital.

 Obesity not only can cause back disorders but can be a greater chance for arthritis in your dachshund.